-OUR NATURAL
+OUR NATURAL ENVIRONMENT

-ENVIRONMENT - natural scenery, fresh air and rugged landscape; Karioi maunga; our abundant biodiversity from shoreline, beaches, harbours to rivers, wetlands and bush; and our rich rural landscape
+Natural scenery, fresh air and rugged landscape; Karioi maunga; our abundant biodiversity from shoreline, beaches, harbours to rivers, wetlands and bush; and our rich rural landscape

+OUR COMMUNITY

-OUR COMMUNITY - is made up of our coastal township and rural communities. we are diverse and we value Iwi and hapū; Te Ao Māori is thriving and Te Reo Māori spoken; a safe and people-friendly place; a strong community spirit grounded firmly in a sound environmental ethos, with active and effective community organisations
+Is made up of our coastal township and rural communities.
+We are diverse and we value Iwi and hapū; Te ao Māori is thriving and Te reo Māori spoken; a safe and peoplefriendly place; a strong community spirit grounded firmly in a sound environmental ethos, with active and effective community organisations

-THE CHARACTER - friendly, beautiful, laidback, welcoming, peaceful, vibrant and creative
+THE CHARACTER

-OUR STRENGTHS our care for each other, our capacity and willingness to work together proactively to create change: communicating and sharing ideas, and volunteering to take action for the environment and community.
+Friendly, beautiful, laidback, welcoming, peaceful, vibrant and creative capacity and willingness to work together proactively to create change: communicating and sharing ideas, and volunteering to take action for the environment and community.
 Through these interactions, initiatives and groups, people form connections with our natural environment and with each other.